Ron Corry

 Ron Corry (born 21 July 1941) is an Australian former football (soccer) player and coach.
 He played as a goalkeeper for Australia before entering a coaching career.
+He is currently the goalkeeping coach for Sydney United 58.

 Playing career

 Club career

 Corry, known to many as 'Yoda', began his playing career with Canterbury as a junior, graduating to the senior team in 1964.
 He moved to Pan Hellenic in 1965 before transferring to Croatia in 1966.
 After 10 seasons at Croatia he moved to Manly in 1976.
 He switched to Sutherland for the start of 1977 season before a mid-season return to Manly.
 In 1980, he joined Marconi in the National Soccer League.
 After the 1981 NSL season he retired from football.
 He is the earliest born Australian player to have played in the Australian National league, missing out on the overall title to English football legend Bobby Charlton who was born 4 years earlier in 1937.
 Corry is also one of the oldest players at their debut in either the NSL or A-League as he was approaching 40 years of age when he made his first national league appearance at Marconi.